Post

 Transmission

-• Solution: Transmission fluid flush or replacement; transmission rebuild or replacement if necessary.
+• Solution: Transmission fluid change, software update, or valve body replacement.
+In severe cases, transmission replacement may be necessary.

 • Recalls: None Found